xbinner18/ccchk-ub/README.md

 php over py for checker apis so they can understand and update by themselve thats why.~~

 ## Note
-Make sure to use Proxies in php file for better response.
+Make sure to use Proxies for sending post requests for better result.

 ```diff